A Brief History

 Not only is Scotch Tape handy for taping pieces of paper together, it makes a dandy light-duty lamination material for preserving clippings or small photos; and it can be used for posting toddler art on the fridge, labeling things, removing pet hair and lint from clothing and for all sorts of arts and crafts.
 Available in numerous varieties, one of the most popular ones is the “invisible” type that seems to disappear when pressed firmly onto paper or an object.

 It is hard to imagine what modern life would be like without all these types of tape, especially Scotch Tape, the king of them all.
-Feel free to tell us your most interesting or innovative uses for tape are, as there are undoubtedly some interesting uses indeed.
+Question for students (and subscribers): Feel free to tell us your most interesting or innovative uses for tape are, as there are undoubtedly some interesting uses indeed, in the comments section below this article.

 Your readership is much appreciated!